4 Ways Going Keto Can Impact Gut Health

 Moderate Alcohol Intake

 Initial consequences of a nightly bender can lead to dehydration and digestive distress.
-Regular alcohol abuse can cause imbalance the gut flora and intestinal environment.
+Regular alcohol abuse can cause imbalance in the gut flora and intestinal environment.

 Alcohol may also trigger leaky gut, a condition in which tight junctions lining the intestinal wall do not work properly.